How to become an Approved Motorcycle Instructor (AMI)

-Yes.
-The the details of the restrictions on your licence must be sent with your application to make sure suitable arrangements are made to meet your needs.
+Yes, this is possible.
+You must send details of the restrictions on your licence with your application to make sure suitable arrangements are made to meet your needs.

 As well as the three tests and a satisfactory ANI check, you must also:

-- currently hold a full NI, Great Britain or Community (EC/EEC) motorcycle licence
+- hold a valid, full NI, Great Britain or Community (EC/ EEC) motorcycle licence

 - have held the licence for a total of four years out of the past six years